 - For example resident advisor, orientation leader, student government, village mentor, Scholars Forum Assistant, etc.

-- Select Explorations trips run by the USP
+- Select Explorations trips run by the UHSP or another campus unit

-- For example a fall or spring break trip with the USP.
+- For example, a fall or spring break trip with the UHSP or an Alternative Spring Break trip hosted by Leadership and Civic Engagement.

 - Volunteer service